microsoftgraph/microsoft-graph-docs-contrib/concepts/data-connect-custom-encryption.md

 Microsoft Graph Data Connect (Data Connect) offers encryption capabilities through encryption-at-rest and encryption-in-transit.
 With [Azure Key Vault (AKV)](https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts), customers can generate and store their public and private keys in AKV and refresh them when needed.
 Additionally, we offer out-of-the-box custom encrypted datasets as well.
 This article focuses on how to enable custom encryption for datasets within Data Connect

-1. **Encryption for data-at-rest**: We recommend customers use [Azure’s data-at-rest](https://learn.microsoft.com/en-us/azure/security/fundamentals/encryption-atrest) encryption feature and customer managed keys when setting up their destination Azure storage account.
-This helps ensure the customer’s destination storage account is properly locked and secure after data delivery.
+1. **Encryption for data-at-rest**: We recommend customers use [Azure’s data-at-rest's](https://learn.microsoft.com/en-us/azure/security/fundamentals/encryption-atrest) encryption feature and customer managed keys when setting up their Azure storage account to ensure it's properly locked and secure after data delivery.

 2. **Encryption for data-in-transit**: Data Connect offers encryption for data-in-transit through our custom dataset encryption capability.
 It also ensures ALL data requests between a customer’s Microsoft 365 and Azure resources are secure using service standards such as HTTPS that are [SOC approved.](https://docs.microsoft.com/en-us/compliance/regulatory/offering-soc-2)